 50 Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; nor does corruption inherit incorruption.
 51 Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed—

-Paul comes to a climax in his discussion on the resurrection beginning with verse 50.
+Paul comes to a climax in his discussion on the resurrection, beginning with verse 50.
 Paul raised and answered two questions in verse 36: (1) The very condition of death is a necessary preliminary to resurrection; the condition of the body has nothing to do with resurrection; and (2) the resurrection body will be like the resurrected body of Christ.

 Now this I say, brethren,

-Paul now moves to the bottom line of his argument of chapter 15 – present bodies cannot go to heaven, where there is no corruption in body.
+Paul now moves to the bottom line of his argument of chapter 15 – present bodies cannot go to heaven, where there is no corruption in the body.

 that flesh and blood cannot inherit the kingdom of God;

-“Flesh and blood” refers to the mortal body, so our present bodies in their current condition cannot enter into the kingdom of God.
+“Flesh and blood” refer to the mortal body, so our present bodies in their current condition cannot enter into the kingdom of God.
 Our present physical organism cannot go to heaven.
 The idea of “inherit” is to take possession of.

 nor does corruption inherit incorruption.